urql-graphql/urql/docs/graphcache/offline.md

 have different strategies for dealing with this.

-[The API docs list the entire interface for the `storage` option.](../api/graphcache.md#storage-option) There we can see which methods we need to implement to implement a custom storage engine.
+[The API docs list the entire interface for the `storage` option.](../api/graphcache.md#storage-option) There we can see the methods we need to implement to implement a custom storage engine.

 Following is an example of the simplest possible storage engine, which uses the browser's [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).